sak9696/CodeAlpha_WebScrapping/README.md

 ## 🎯 Objectives

--Simulate web scraping of product reviews
+- Simulate web scraping of product reviews

--Structure review data in a clean and analyzable format
+- Structure review data in a clean and analyzable format

--Generate a dataset suitable for further data analysis and visualization
+- Generate a dataset suitable for further data analysis and visualization

--Export the extracted data into CSV and Excel formats
+- Export the extracted data into CSV and Excel formats

 ## 🛠️ Technologies Used